section-engineering-education/engineering-education/content/articles/object-serialization-and-deserialization-in-java/index.md

 - There are no methods or data members in the serialization interface.
 - Only use the Serializable interface to serialize an object.
-- A class's fields must all be serializable; otherwise, use the temporary keyword.
+- A class's fields must all be serializable; otherwise, use the `transient` keyword.
 - The child class does not need to implement the `Serializable` interface if its parent class does.
 - During the serialization process, only preserve non-static data members; static and temporary data members are not.
 - The String and its wrapper classes have the `Serializable` interface implemented by default.